-Planboard is an online lesson planning tool that I use to not only plan lessons, but email practice/assignment pages to my students.
-I began using this tool in 2013 & haven’t looked back since.
+Planboard is an online lesson planning tool that I use to not only for planning lessons, but email practice/assignment pages to my students.
+I began using this lesson plan app in 2013 & haven’t looked back since.

 My typical week includes private lessons with each of my student in which I modify their practice pages (which handily enough are also my lesson plans) to reflect our goals for the upcoming week of practice, reminders, & any additional communication (i.e. praise or talking points with their parents).
-Before leaving the lesson, I email a PDF of the practice page to either the parent(s) or student.
+Before leaving the lesson, I email a PDF of the practice page to either the parent(s) or student directly from the lesson planning app.
 At the end of the week, I copy over each lesson to the next week (a process that takes just a few seconds) & modify based on what I think the student can begin to work on for the next week’s lesson.

 How does it work?

 Below are resources that I either mentioned in the Planboard lesson planning app or that I use:

 - Planboard: The Chalk team has several other resources that you may find useful as well.
 The iTunes app is regularly updated & it is available on the Google Store as well.

 - Leila Viss has so many great resources on her site (88 Piano Keys) & creative ways to effectively use technology in the studio.